GillesArcas/galerie/README.md

 `$ galerie --gallery /foo/mygallery --sourcedir /bar/mypictures`

 This creates in the /foo/gallery directory an HTML file named index.htm.
 Open this file with any internet browser to navigate in the gallery.
-All creating optoins are described next.
+All creating options are described next.

 Note that all options may be abbreviated as long as there is no ambiguity.
 As a consequence: